Learn more about the CRCNA's Office of Race Relations.

 - Race: The Power of an Illusion

-- The Price of Sugar (focused on the Dominican Republic)
+- The Price of Sugar (hosted on YouTube, movie focuses on the Dominican Republic)

 - Traces of the Trade: A Story From the Deep North